tdmakepeace/ELK_Single_script/README.md

 Based on Ubuntu 22.04, but should work on other Ubuntu versions.

 Option B - sets up all the dependencies and installs base services and requires a reboot. \
 Option E - Installs the ELK, the logstash passer and dashboards.
-This also requires a reboot to start the service on boot up. \
+This also requires a reboot to start the service on boot up.
-Option T - Is optional, and installs BigRed and Pentools, and is not for production enviromements.

 Under option "E" \
 You will be asked to select the Repo build, this is based on the CX version of code you are running.

-## Tools  - not to be used in production - only testing enviroments
-If you install the tools option you will need to set the PSM connection details and passwords. \

-### Bigred
-File to be edited is ` /pensandotools/Bigredbutton/loginvar.py  `

-### Pentools
-File to be edited is `/pensandotools/pentools/.penrc`